Los Angeles Tofu Festival: History and tradition

 Invented by several Little Tokyo Service Center (LTSC) board members as a theme for a food festival, Tofu Fest was approved by the LTSC in 1995 and added as a subcommittee to the Nisei Week Foundation with support from the Japanese American Cultural and Community Center (JACCC) and sponsorship from Hinochi (now House Foods).
 Tofu Fest became the first festival in honor of tofu worldwide in 1996.
 All proceeds go to the LTSC.

 Tofu Festival used annual themes to both enhance the atmosphere and promote certain goals.
 A tofu block is Tofu Festival's mascot, which changes appearance and nickname depending on the year's theme.
-The theme for 2006 was "It’s Hip to Be Square!", featuring the tofu block mascot wearing sunglasses and earrings.
+The theme for 2006 was "It's Hip to Be Square!", featuring the tofu block mascot wearing sunglasses and earrings.

 The festival was the focus of an episode of Visiting... with Huell Howser that originally aired in Southern California on KCET.
 The episode featured a visit to the third annual festival in 1997, showcasing the variety of dishes available and reactions from tofu devotees and first-timers alike.

 Attractions

-Beer, Wine & Sake Garden
+Beer, wine and sake garden

 A selection of sake and beer was served in a sectioned off portion of Tofu Fest, supplementing Little Tokyo's own beer gardens and Nisei Week's attractions.
 The sale of alcohol was under debate by the festival's committee in 1994 in regards to making the festival more family friendly.

-Celebrity Chefs
+Celebrity chefs

 Famous chefs exhibit their craft on a cooking platform, with fair goers getting the chance to taste dishes from the demonstrations.
 Masaharu Morimoto of Iron Chef was a recurring guest, appearing in the 2006 festival.

-Children's Pavilion
+Children's pavilion

 Children were previously given an additional area to enjoy the festival, as parts of the festival, like the alcohol garden, were unsuitable.
 After 2006, Children's Pavilion was no longer a featured event.

-Entertainment Stage
+Entertainment stage

 Bands and artists appear live at the festival, ranging from instrumental groups, such as taiko and orchestra, to hip hop groups like Blackalicious.

-Tofu Eating Contest
+Tofu eating contest

 The tofu eating contest was a race to eat a 14-ounce block of tofu in the shortest amount of time.
 Several elimination rounds are held before the final battle and winner's ceremony, where a prize is given to the winner on the entertainment stage.